 At the end of Darryl’s set ànd with no-one else left to read it was up to me to bring the night to a conclusion.
 I did this by reading a set of four poems starting with Smelling The Roses in which I look inside the mind of a UKIP voter and reveal what I believe they are secretly thinking.
 Well, I had to perform a political poem on this occasion.
 I had no real choice to make ,especially as it was only two days before the snap General Election Theresa May had insisted on calling and I’m pleased to report that my satirical take on the kippers was very well received.

 From political comedy I moved on to more observational humour as read Lost The Plot which tells the story of a Glasgow girl’s Saturday Night at the dancing.
 This is one of my favourite poems to perform and it always seems to get a good reaction.
 For my penultimate poem I paid a very personal tribute to former Words And Music stalwart Ian Davison who died on Christmas Day with my poem Glasgow Boy which was written in his memory.
-I finished my set with one of my best known poems and one of the few I can perform completely from memory.
-Or at least I can on most occasions and the poem but this time I seemed to miss a verse of Karaoke Queen.
-The fact that nobody seemed to notice is neither here .
-I noticed and being the perfectionist I am I was somewhat less than pleased about it.
+I finished my set with one of my best known poems and one of the few I can perform completely from memory or at least I can on most occasions but this time I seemed to miss a verse of Karaoke Queen.
+The fact that nobody seemed to notice is neither here nor there .
+I noticed and me being the perfectionist I am I was somewhat less than pleased about it.
 Other than that I was happy enough with my performance on the other poems I read.

 As I made my way home I reflected that my little trip on my final poem should guard as a warning against complacency.
 However , all things considered it was an enjoyable night, indeed you could say that when cheeky boys met karaoke queens we talked of childhood days and when we went to the rock jam night we knocked on heaven’s door.